slatekit/kiit-site/src/hugo/slatekit-v3/content/start/generators.md

 Also refer to the {{% sk-link-arch page="apis" name="APIs" %}} component.

 {{< highlight bash >}}
-    :> cd ~/tools/slatekit/generator

-    slatekit new api -name="MyAPI1" -package="company1.apis"
+    slatekit new api -name="MyAPI1" -packageName="company1.apis"

     # Now build and run via gradle
-    :> cd gen/MyApp1
+    :> cd MyAPI1
     :> gradle build
     :> gradle run

 {{< /highlight >}}

 <div class="alert alert-warning" role="alert">
-    <strong>Tip:</strong> A postman script named <strong>samples-postman.json</strong> is also created in the root folder of the generated project.
+    <strong>Tip:</strong> A postman script named <strong>slatekit-samples-postman.json</strong> is also created in the root folder of the generated project.
 You can import this into PostMan and easily test the API actions/endpoints
 </div>
 {{% section-end mod="arch/generators" %}}